 The church is deconsecrated and is currently the seat of art exhibits.
 You can imagine how the addition of modern art gives this place a unique charm.

-Bozzetti Museum of sculptures
+Bozzetti Museum of Sculptures

 From a little door, step into the cloister.
 Marble columns surround the courtyard that today hosts the Cultural Center.
-Go up to the first floor to enter the quiet Civic Library and the Bozzetti Museum of sculpture.
+Go up to the first floor to enter the quiet Civic Library and the Bozzetti Museum of Sculpture.

 The Bozzetti Museum and International Park of Contemporary Sculpture.
-The park invites visitors to take an open-air tour between more than 600 sketches, models, and drawings of sculptures.
+The park invites visitors to take an open-air tour of more than 600 sketches, models, and drawings of sculptures.
 All were made and donated to the town by Italian and foreign artists who worked in Pietrasanta.

 Climb up to the Rocca di Sala

 Between the theater and the Complex of Sant’Agostino, a nice panoramic walk takes you to the top of the hill, to the Rocca di Sala.
 The elegant noble Palace you see was built in 1408 by Paolo Guinigi.
 It hosted Emperors and poets but today, unfortunately, it is not open to visitors.
-From there, you have a splendid view of the town and of the surroundings.
+From there, you have a splendid view of the town and the surroundings.
 On a sunny day, you can even glimpse a stretch of the blue sea.
 My tip is to go at sunset time.

 Getting out of the main square…